ISP proxies

 Password - Proxy password

-Next Due Date - Next billing date
+Next Due Date - Next charge date

-HTTP/SOCKS - Choice of proxy protocol type
+HTTP/SOCKS - Proxy protocol type selection

-Re-generate - Change proxy password
+Re-generate - Change the proxy password

 Pros and cons of ISP proxies